bcgov/bcstats-govt-service-locations/README.md

 4. This will enable transparency

 If at any time the analysis changes to include data with personal information, we will convert the repo to bcgov-c GitHub.

 ## Data Sources

 This project uses data from the following sources:

 **Geocoder/NFA data output (incomplete)**

+Includes the Dissemintaion Block id but can add any admin boundary id if requested Addresses that did not have valid coordinates or are not connected to the road network were (fixed/removed - confirm).

 The original address data used by the geocoder is restricted under licencing, however the output is open source.
 As such, we have not included any of the source data in this project.